List of Child's Play characters: Good Guy Dolls

-(voiced by Edan Gross in the first three films and Nick Fisher in the television series) - dolls aimed at young children and are programmed to say 3 sentences and have random names, including "Chucky", "Tommy", "Paulie", "Larry", "Oscar", "Charlie", and "Billy".
-They were created and produced by the Play Pals toy factory, which eventually went bankrupt after Charles Lee Ray’s possessed of one of their dolls and began committing murders.
-They became highly sought after collectibles with vintage Good Guy dolls going from anywhere between $500 to $1500, with an increased price for ones named "Chucky".
+(voiced by Edan Gross in the first three films and Nick Fisher in the television series) - dolls aimed at young children and are programmed to say 3 sentences and have random names, including "Tommy", "Paulie", "Larry", "Oscar", "Charlie", and "Billy".
+Given that Charles Lee Ray's real nickname was "Chucky", he adopts it for his doll persona as well.
+They were created and produced by the Play Pals toy factory, which eventually went bankrupt after Charles Lee Ray's possessed one of their dolls and began committing murders.
+They became highly sought-after collectibles with vintage Good Guy dolls going from anywhere between $500 and $1500, with an increased price for ones that happened to also be named "Chucky".
 Both Chucky and Tiffany would later turn some of them into personal assassins by copying Chucky's soul into them.

 Grace Poole

 (played by Grace Zabriskie) - a social worker in charge of the group home which houses Andy.
 Chucky comes to the group home in pursuit of Andy and kills Grace with several stab wounds to the heart.
 Appears in Child's Play 2 and is mentioned in Cult of Chucky.